ISSMF4205 - International Community Health

 The course consists of 26 lectures, 4 hours daily (9:15-13:00), Monday to Friday, for six weeks.
 Classroom sessions include lectures, student presentations and group work discussions.
 Visits to institutions in Oslo are included.

 The course includes a final assignment.
-Students must attend 75% of the lectures in order to participate in the final assignment.
 You can check your results and order transcripts in Studentweb three weeks after the assignment deadline.

 Use of sources and citation

 The examination text is given in English, and you submit your response in English.